-PONTA DELGADA — The renewed privatization of Azores Airlines (S4) is attracting early investor interest, with Binter Canarias (NT) and Icelandair (FI) among the names linked to the next phase of the carrier’s sale process.
+PONTA DELGADA — The renewed privatization of Azores Airlines (S4) is attracting early investor interest, with Binter Canarias (NT) as the name linked to the next phase of the carrier’s sale process.

 SATA Group president Tiago Santos told Portuguese business outlet Jornal de Negócios that the company has received between six and eight informal expressions of interest ahead of a new direct-sale process.
-Açoriano Oriental reported that Santos confirmed talks with both Binter and Icelandair, though the process has not formally begun and no buyer has been selected.
+Açoriano Oriental reported that Santos confirmed talks with Binter, though the process has not formally begun and no buyer has been selected.

 Direct sale replaces failed tender